3-Fermion topological quantum computation: 3F defect computation scheme

-These operations can be describe purely in terms of the braid group acting on twists.
-This can be useful for \textit{topological compilation}, where one can find more efficient representations of general Clifford operations.
+We remark that these operations can be described purely in terms of the braid group acting on twists.
+This can be useful for topological compilation, where one can find more efficient representations of general Clifford operations.
 We define the braids that give rise to the Hadamard, $S$ gate and $CZ$ gate in App.~\ref{SecEntanglingCircuitViaAncilla}.